Cupra Leon Review & Prices

 Safety and security

 The Cupra Leon scored five stars for safety when it was crash tested by Euro NCAP in 2020.
-Standard safety kit includes automatic emergency brakes – can detect vehicles, cyclists and pedestrians – and lane assist that can gently steer the car in lane.
+Standard safety kit includes automatic emergency brakes – which can detect vehicles, cyclists and pedestrians – and lane assist that can gently steer the car in lane.
 Specify the optional Safety and Driving pack and you can add kit like auto-dipping headlights, active cruise control, blind-spot monitoring and Emergency Assist that can steer you around imminent accidents there’s no space to stop for.
 All models also come as standard with an alarm with an interior and tow-away sensor.

 Reliability and problems